Septic and Well Information

 - You are selling a home that is connected to a sealed vault type OWTS?
 Yes.

-There are two separate applications now.
+There are two separate use permit applications.
 One for conventional treatment level systems (TL1) and one for higher level treatment systems (TL2+) that require the property buyer or title grantee to obtain a maintenance contract and Operating Permit.
 It is your responsibility as the seller/title grantor to inform the buyer of these requirements.
 Failure to do so can result in enforcement action against you.
 Use permits are valid for 6 months and must be obtained prior to the transaction date of the transfer of property subject to the use permit requirement.
 Active and unexpired use permits can be easily extended as long as you request the extension prior to expiration of the permit.

 Apply for Use Permit TL1 Conventional System